9 Best Parks in Boston

 The park is maintained by Harvard University, which uses it as a living classroom, and they also run the visitor center, which provides educational exhibits and public workshops.

-As expected, the arboretum is home to a wide variety of trees that thrive in the southern New England climate, including many varieties of maple, crabapple, hemlock, and the extremely rare Franklin tree.
+As expected, the arboretum is home to a wide variety of trees that thrive in this southern New England climate, including many varieties of maple, crabapple, hemlock, and the extremely rare Franklin tree.
 In addition, the park has a wide variety of deciduous and coniferous shrubs, vines, and perennial flowering plants, including lilacs, azaleas, and a massive rhododendron collection with some specimens dating back to 1886.

 One of the park's most fascinating collections consists of its smallest trees: the Bonsai & Penjing Collection.
 The most coveted are the five Hinoki cypress bonsai, which are very rare, and there is a total of 36 expertly tended specimens.

-The arboretum is free to the public and open dawn to dusk year-round; leashed dogs are welcome.
+The arboretum is free to the public and open from dawn to dusk year-round; leashed dogs are welcome.
 Free docent-led tours of the park's highlights are available on weekends.

 Address: 125 Arborway, Boston, Massachusetts